heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 ### What will you do?

-- Try out all the main concepts of HTTP (methods, status codes, headers, JSON, etc.)
+- Try out all the main concepts of HTTP (methods, status codes, headers, JSON, etc.).
-- Learn how to use curl
+- Learn how to use curl.
-- Build a simple web application to manage users
+- Build a simple web application to manage users.
-- Learn how to design and document a simple API
+- Learn how to design and document a simple API.

 ![bg right contain](./images/what-will-you-do.png)